 Each year, the Carolina Center for Public Service offers support for up to 10 Carolina graduate students to serve as skills training facilitators and share their expertise with undergraduate students engaged in service in the community and on campus.
-Selected graduate students are required to facilitate at least two skills trainings (one per semester) for Buckley Public Service Scholars (BPSS) participants as well as help with the review process of BPSS portfolios submitted by graduating seniors.
-After completing these requirements, each graduate student receives a stipend of $600.
-For more information about BPSS, click here.
+Selected graduate students are required to facilitate at least two skills trainings (one per semester) for Buckley Public Service Scholars (BPSS) participants, help with the review process of BPSS portfolios submitted by graduating seniors and participate in either a panl, co-facilitation of BPSS participant orientation or attend the BPSS senior dinner for participants.
+While completing these requirements, each graduate student receives a stipend of $600.
+For more information about BPSS, visit Buckley Public Service Scholars.

 BPSS Skills Trainings